src-one/twincat-ads/README.md

 });
 ```

-> Twincat and ADS (Automation Device Specification) is brought by Beckhoff &copy;
+> Twincat and ADS (Automation Device Specification) is brought by Beckhoff&copy;
-> I'm not also affiliated from Beckhoff &copy;
+> I'm not affiliated from Beckhoff&copy;!

 > Credits:
-> - The initial Idea came from Copyright (c) 2012 Inando
+> - The initial idea to implement the TCP/IP API came from Inando - Copyright (c) 2012 Inando